The Micro Budget

-You can join a collective where you'll meet likeminded creatives and be placed into a group that wants to work efficiently to shoot something.
+You'll meet likeminded actors and filmmakers and be placed into a group that wants to work efficiently to produce original content.

-The Micro Budget Filmmaking Collective is a 6-week workshop held from 7pm - 10pm on Thursday evenings at The HubStudio in Sydney, Australia.
+The Micro Budget Filmmaking Collective is a 6-week workshop held from 7pm - 10pm on Thursday evenings at an acting studio located at 299 Enmore Rd, Marrickville, in Sydney, Australia.

 You can join the Collective as either an Actor or as a Filmmaker.